top of page

 • Both qualifications comprise 50%NEA and 50% written Exam.

-• Food Preparation and Nutrition has a specialised food room with space for twenty pupils plus an adaptive cooking area with height adjustable surfaces.
+• Food Preparation and Nutrition has a specialised food room with space for twenty pupils plus an adaptive cooking area with heigh adjustable surfaces.

 • Product Design has access to a design suite with computers, a workshop and laser cutter room.